 The hospital charges $12,000 per day for a total bill of $24,000.
 Assuming this is the first instance of your needing to use the insurance, you pay your $250 deductible, and the insurance company will pay 75% or in this case $17,812.50.
 You will pay 25% or for this case $5,937.50. plus your deductible, $250; the total amount you must pay from your pocket is $6,187.50.

 You visit an urgent care.
-You simply pay $50 copay and the rest is covered at 75% for eligible expenses, you would pay 25% of the co-insurance.
+You simply pay $15 copay and the rest is covered at 75% for eligible expenses, you would pay 25%.
 Urgent care visit is not subject to deductible.
+(If you had selected a $0 deductible, then you would not pay a $15 copay.)

-You go to an emergency room for a sickness.
+You go to an emergency room for a sickness or for an injury.
 The hospital does some test and gives some treatment but does not admit you.
-In additional to your deductible and applicable coinsurance, you will have to pay an additional $200 penalty for that visit, because you were not admitted.
-However, if it were an injury or accident, you wouldn't have to pay a $200 penalty, even if you were not admitted.
+In additional to your deductible and 25% of the expenses, you will have to pay an additional $200 penalty for that visit, because you were not admitted.